gongt108/writing-in-the-margins/README.md

 # Challenges

+- Running the data scraper more than once.
-- Changing the class/styling of a dynamically generated element
+- Changing the class/styling of a dynamically generated element.
-- Implementing a loading screen while the spider runs
+- Implementing a loading screen while the spider runs.